Zywave/booster/src/_areas/blog/posts/2022-10-release-notes-october-2022.md

 <docs-spacer></docs-spacer>

 ## ZUI Select Dropdown bug fixes

 * Include "Select all" option in the options list height calculation in a multi-select dropdown, since it was getting cut off.
 * Retain selected option while searching in a single-select dropdown.

+## Additional features and changes

+F﻿or full details of what went into this release, check out [the release milestone](https://gitlab.com/groups/zywave/app-platform/devkit/-/milestones/29#tab-issues).

+## S﻿neak peek

+W﻿e've been busy with a large number of other projects.
+But coming soon:

+* B﻿ulk action support for ZUI Table
+* M﻿ulti-proxy support for APIs hosted at multiple domains
+* A﻿ template of how to build your own API-driven, interoperable components to share with other engineers